mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 Code Turner Software (TL9): Code Turner Software (TL9): A complex program that turns defensive software programs against themselves to create a viewable ‘window’ through the code; making computerised information gathering far easier.
 The drawback to this form of program is that it only works as a viewer – no data may be transmitted or downloaded while the code turner is on.
 This adds a +2 DM bonus to the Computers skill when dealing with an actively defended network or data stream.
 Cr.
 5,000.

-DNA Sampler/Storage Kit (TL8): DNA Sampler/Storage Kit (TL8): This is a small handgun-like device that takes a cubic millimetre of living tissue from anything the muzzle is pushed against when the trigger is depressed.
+DNA Sampler/Storage Kit (TL8): DNA Sampler/Storage Kit (TL8): This is a small handgun-like device that takes a cubic millimeter of living tissue from anything the muzzle is pushed against when the trigger is depressed.
 It is used by investigators to take and keep DNA samples bottled and logged for all justice casework.
 The kit automatically seals every sample in a small test tube and labels them based on what is keyed into the handle.
 Cr.
 500.

 Holographic Disguise Generator (TL12): Holographic Disguise Generator (TL12): An undercover agent’s best friend, the HDG is a very complex device made up of projector wrist cuffs, anklets, a waistband and a collar.
 These devices are wirelessly keyed in to a central data node that resembles a handheld communicator.
 The node is programmed with a three-dimensional image of a person (requiring a Computers skill check), which it emits through the projectors as a full-body image.
 This grants the wearer a +6 DM to Deception skill checks for the purposes of visual disguises.
 The holograph is not tangible and any physical contact will cause the image to flicker – getting rid of the bonus for any who see.
 Cr.
 10,000.

 Neural Flash (TL16): Neural Flash (TL16): Used only when an undercover agent is caught in a situation that could be actionable for he or his employer, the neural flash is a small one-use device similar to a data pen or stylus.
-When activated, the neural flash emits an intense psionic pulse that erases the last 2d6 hours from the minds of anyone within nine metres who sees the device when it is activated.
+When activated, the neural flash emits an intense psionic pulse that erases the last 2d6 hours from the minds of anyone within nine meters who sees the device when it is activated.
 Those affected can pass a Very Difficult (–4 DM) Athletics (endurance) skill check to shrug off most of the effects, reducing the length of time to 2d6 minutes.
 Unauthorized use of a neural flash is an offence punishable by a steep prison sentence.
 Cr.
 25,000.

 Spy Acidic Lockpick (TL5+): Acidic Lockpick (TL5+): Used only in cases where access is more important than secrecy, the acidic lockpick is a thin glass tube attached to a refillable latex bulb of acid.
 The tube is inserted into any mechanical tumbler-based lock (TL7 or less) and the bulb rapidly squeezed to spray the acid into the workings of the lock.
 This softens the tumblers and springs before fusing them together into one mass of metallic sludge, allowing the spy to force the lock open with ease.
 The tumblers will be softened in 1d6x30 seconds, allowing an Athletics (strength) check with a +6 DM modifier to open the lock.
 The lock parts will re-solidify in 1d6+3 minutes after application however, making the mechanism permanently stuck in its state at the time (locked/unlocked, closed/open).
 Cr.
 50.